Zafar-Lab/Renoir/README.md

 expins = np.array(expins_new)
 ```

-> **NOTE**: cell type proportions and gene-cell type specific mRNA abundance have been generated via cell2location (v 0.06).
-To generate the gene-cell type specific mRNA abundance values, you can use
+> **NOTE**: cell type proportions and cell type-specific mRNA abundances for genes have been inferred via cell2location (v 0.06).
+To quantify the cell type-specific mRNA abundance values for genes, you can use
 >
 > `Renoir.compute_mRNA_abundance(model, genes)`
 >